 What are the maturities of the investments?

 Can a loan also be repaid early by an entrepreneur?

 Yes, that's possible.
 In some cases, the entrepreneur may choose to repay the loan early, for example if the business is growing faster than expected and the remaining loan is no longer needed.

 If a loan is repaid early, you will get the outstanding amount back sooner.

 What are the risks if I invest money?

 At PlusPlus you invest directly in companies in the agricultural sector and the food value chain.
 This means that there is always a risk the company cannot repay the loan.
 PlusPlus tries to minimize this risk with a thorough assessment of our businesses, but there are always circumstances that cannot be foreseen.
-In the event a loan cannot be (fully) repaid, investors can apply to our risk mitigation pool for repayment of part of their investment.
 It is wise to always study the risks of a project in which you are considering investing.
 Every company is different and so are the risks.

 What does PlusPlus do to minimize the risks?

 Before entrepreneurs can access the PlusPlus platform to make projects available, they will have to meet the PlusPlus access and quality requirements.
 PlusPlus tries to limit the risks in various ways.
 We do this by:

 - Keeping an eye on things.
 The local offices of our partners Solidaridad, Cordaid and Truvalu visit the companies, offer guidance and provide training.